terraform-cisco-modules/terraform-intersight-easy-iks/README.md

 1. Open the Workspace "{organization}" in TFCB and queue a plan manually.
 This will Create the Organization Poliices and add outputs to be consumed by the next module {cluster_name}.

 2. You will execute the Runs in the workspaces in this order:

+    * {cluster_name}_profiles - See section below on "Provision IKS Cluster and IP Pools with TFCB"

     * {cluster_name} - See section below on "Provision IKS Cluster and IP Pools with TFCB"